sphinx-labs/sphinx/docs/immutable-variables.md

 uint public immutable myNum = block.timestamp;
 ```

-You don't need to create a variable definition in your ChugSplash file if you do this.
+You don't need to create a variable definition in your ChugSplash config file if you do this.

-## 2. Define `constructorArgs` in your ChugSplash file
+## 2. Define `constructorArgs` in your ChugSplash config file

-The other option is to define a `constructorArgs` field in your ChugSplash file.
+The other option is to define a `constructorArgs` field in your ChugSplash config file.
 This field contains the constructor arguments that correspond to your immutable variables.
 For example, say you have the following contract:

 ```sol
 contract MyContract {